SaswatPadhi/jekyll_smilify/README.md

 emoticons into smileys.
 It can be easily plugged in to your existing Jekyll powered content to bring all your text emoticons to life.
-Take a look at my blog: [http://saswatpadhi.github.com/](), powered by `smilify`
+Take a look at my blog: http://saswatpadhi.github.com/, powered by `smilify`
-You can also read my post about it: http://saswatpadhi.github.com/blog/2012/06/13/my-first-jekyll-plugin-smilify/.
+You can also read [my post](http://saswatpadhi.github.com/blog/2012/06/13/my-first-jekyll-plugin-smilify/) about it.

 ### Using `smilify` ###
 -----------------------